anika-sw/frontend-black-at-ada/README.md

 # Black@Ada web app

 Black@Ada is a member-only web application fostering community by creating a digital space just for Black Adies.
-It's dynamic and can grow as the number of Black Adies increases, and it's virtual nature means that it can be used by any Black Adie anywhere.
+It"s dynamic and can grow as the number of Black Adies increases, and it"s virtual nature means that it can be used by any Black Adie anywhere.

 [Capstone Presentation](https://youtu.be/kOpsiBWTm48)
 [Backend Repository](https://github.com/anika-sw/backend-black-at-ada)